-The Department of Exercise Science and Physical Education in the College of Education and Human Services is housed in University Hall.
+The Department of Exercise Science and Physical Education in the College for Community Health is housed in University Hall.
 University Hall is a modern, $54-million seven story building which opened in 2005.
 The Exercise Science and Physical Education department is located on the fourth floor.
 The main laboratories of the Exercise Science and Physical Education department are a conjoined two room Exercise Science Lab (University Hall 4005-4007) with an attached Hydrostatic Weighing Lab (University Hall 4007a), an Exercise Biochemistry Lab (University Hall 4009), a BOD POD Lab (University Hall 4101), an Athletic Training Lab (University Hall 4054), and a conjoined two room Physical Activity Space (University Hall 4002-4004).
 These lab spaces are large enough to accommodate various modes of physical activity, and contain extensive hardware and software.

 Exercise Science Laboratory

 The Exercise Science Laboratory was established in 1958.
 The mission of the Exercise Science Laboratory is to facilitate basic and applied science research in the areas of physiology, biomechanics, and motor learning.
 The main Exercise Science space is 2,400 square feet of open floor space.
 The Exercise Science Lab is tall enough (≥12 ft tall) to allow for jumping tasks, and when the storable dividing wall is retracted the space is large enough to accommodate running and throwing tasks.
 A private Hydrostatic Weighing Lab is separated by permanent walls and a door, and there is another private space which acts as a BOD POD Lab just down the hall.
 There is direct access to the Exercise Biochemistry Laboratory.
 Large whiteboards and lecture projection systems are used during laboratory experiments and group instruction.